klavskruz/react-slider/README.md

 To use slider component copy the app folder into your project src, import the component and add your desired content to the sliderContent array.

-# Reflection
-This project is a part of my self-study journey to become an employed developer.
-The obstacles I faced during this build included but were not limited to:
-Implementing touch functionality,
-finding the alternative to mouse events on mobile devices, learning to configure webpack and making an application without using create-react-app.

-Thanks for taking time to read this and if there is anything you'd like to see me improve contact me!